Piccazzio/Huawei-Web-Search-Proxy-using-Tavily-with-LangSearch/README.md

 sudo apt install certbot python3-certbot-nginx -y

-### Generate certificate (change the HTTPS_DOMAIN) and then enter an email and accept the instructions
+### Generate certificate (replace the HTTPS_DOMAIN) and then enter an email and accept the instructions

 sudo certbot --nginx -d HTTPS_DOMANIN